Paris Agreement and Ireland: Why Is It Still Important?

 Time after time references to the Paris Agreement come up in the Irish press, along with dire predictions of missed deadlines and claims that Ireland is lagging in its commitments.
 So what exactly is the Paris Climate Agreement and what does it have to do with Ireland?

-What is the Paris agreement?
+What Is the Paris Agreement?

 The agreement came about because of international unrest and worry regarding the future of the planet under the threat of climate change.
-The precursor to the Paris agreement, called the Kyoto protocol, was introduced in 1997 and defined emissions targets, but did not halt global warming, and greenhouse emissions continued to rise.
+The precursor to the Paris Agreement, called the Kyoto protocol, was introduced in 1997 and defined emissions targets, but did not halt global warming, and greenhouse emissions continued to rise.

-Aims of the Paris agreement
+What Are the Aims of the Paris Agreement?

-To hold the increase in global temperature at below 2 degrees centigrade above pre-industrial levels and to limit the temperature increase to 1.5 degrees optimally.
+To hold the increase in global temperature below 2 degrees centigrade above pre-industrial levels and to limit the temperature increase to 1.5 degrees optimally.